danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 - **The output quality matters but isn't precious** — a well-organized backlog is valuable, but it doesn't need to be perfect.
 A workflow analysis document is a starting point for discussion, not a final artifact.
 This makes them forgiving of the occasional AI mistake in a way that production code is not.

 I've written before about [slowing down AI on purpose](../slowing-down-ai-on-purpose) — using it as a design partner rather than a code generator.
 These code-adjacent uses are the natural extension of that philosophy.
 When you stop thinking of AI as a thing that writes code and start thinking of it as a thing that processes and organizes information, the range of useful applications expands dramatically.

-## TODO

-- maybe too long, can some details within each section be cut out?